 To circle back to the topic at hand, it is indeed possible to create a web app without coding knowledge.
 You’re in the perfect place to learn about it.
 Let’s take a closer look at Softr.

 Building a web application without code using Softr

-Essentially, Softr is a platform that leverages the power of Airtable to help you create marketplaces, job boards, membership web apps, online communities, client portals, and more.
+Essentially, Softr is a platform that leverages the power of Airtable to help you create online marketplaces, job boards, membership websites, online communities, client portals, and more.
 Without code.